pudly/schmopera-hugo/content/articles/barber-mo.md

 <figcaption>The cast of Minnesota Opera's The Barber of Seville, 2019.
 Photo: Dan Norman.</figcaption>
 </figure>

-Props must be given to Minnesota Opera for scheduling this family-friendly fan favourite, the seats were certainly filled.
-Hopefully the next generation of opera goers were hooked during this brief run!

-I look forward to _Flight_ in January 2020.
+Props must be given to Minnesota Opera for scheduling this family-friendly fan favourite, and the seats were certainly filled.
+Hopefully, the next generation of opera-goers were hooked during this brief run of _The Barber of Seville_.
+I look forward to _Flight_ in January 2020!